seiei-n/portfolio/frontend/src/_posts/blog_1_en.md

 I mainly implemented it using these technologies.

 ## Reason for selection

-First of all, it is a portfolio and blog site, so I wanted to use a technology stack that is easy to maintain and has high performance.
+I wanted to use SSR or SSG because it is a portfolio site and a blog site.
+Currently, NextJS and NuxtJS are the two giants, and I had experience with both, but I preferred NextJS and adopted it considering the future of .tsx notation.
+In addition, it was easy to host on Vercel, the development supervisor, and Vercel Storage could be used, so NextJS was promoted.